Pessary: Pelvic organ prolapse

 The most common use for pessaries is to treat pelvic organ prolapse.
 A pelvic organ prolapse can occur when the muscles and tissues surrounding the bladder, uterus, vagina, small bowel, and rectum stop working properly to hold the organs in place and the organs begin to drop outside the body.
 The most common cause of such prolapse is childbirth, usually multiple births.
 Obesity, long-term respiratory problems, constipation, pelvic organ cancers, and hysterectomies can all be causes for pelvic organ prolapses as well.
 Some signs and symptoms include feeling pressure in the pelvic area, lower back pain, painful intercourse, urinary incontinence, a feeling that something is out of place, constipation, or bleeding from the vagina.
 Pessaries are manual devices that are inserted into the vagina to help support and reposition descended pelvic organs, which helps to prevent the worsening of prolapse, helps with symptom relief, and can delay or prevent the need for surgery.
 Further, pessaries can be used for surgery preparation as a way to maintain prolapse without progression.
 This is especially useful when a surgery may need to be delayed.

 Stress urinary incontinence

 Stress urinary incontinence is leakage of urine that is caused by sudden pressure on the bladder.
 It occurs during activities that increase the amount of pressure on the bladder such as coughing, sneezing, laughing, and exercising.
 The pressure causes opening of the sphincter muscles which usually help prevent urine leakage.
-Stress urinary incontinence is a common medical problem especially in women as about 1 in 3 women are affected by this condition at some point in their lives.
-Pessaries are considered a safe non-surgical treatment option for stress urinary incontinence as it can control the urine leakage by pushing the urethra closed.
-Pessaries can be removed any time.
+Stress urinary incontinence is a common medical problem, especially in women; about 1 in 3 women are affected by this condition at some point in their lives.
+Pessaries are considered a safe non-surgical treatment option for stress urinary incontinence, as they can control the urine leakage by pushing the urethra closed.
+Pessaries can be removed at any time.